 Source: Delaware Department of Labor and the U.S. Department of Labor.

-The rate of non-agricultural job growth in Delaware increased by 2.3% in 2022.
-There were also job gain in the region and the nation of 3.9% and 4.3%, respectively.
+Delaware's non-agricultural jobs increased by 2.6% in 2023.
+Jobs also grew in both the Mid-Atlantic region and nationally by 1.9% and 2.3%, respectively.

 Non-Agricultural Employment Growth Rates (%)